softproto/RG1pdHJ5IOKAnEdvZ29BcHBzIE5BU0HigJ0/README.md

 requests to this external API must exist.
 Bear in mind, that this limit should never be exceeded regardless of how many concurrent requests is the url-collector receiving.
 ### Note
-We are not using the Apod server's ability to handle a date range in a single request due to the Task Description.
+- We are not using the Apod server's ability to handle a date range in a single request due to the Task Description.
+- Considering the fact that there can be both successful and unsuccessful requests for date range, the collected errors are contained in the same report.

-## Issues found
+# Issues found

-- The Apod service does not provide an error result in a unified format
+- The Apod service does not provide an error result in a unified format.
+For this reason, we cannot correctly collect errors from the Apod server.

 Response code 400: